hermeznetwork/docs/docs/developers/sdk.md

 # SDK
 HermezJS is an open source SDK to interact with Hermez Rollup network.
-It can be downloaded as an npm package `@hermeznetwork/hermezjs`.
+It can be downloaded as an [npm package](https://www.npmjs.com/package/@hermeznetwork/hermezjs), o via [github](https://github.com/hermeznetwork/hermezjs).

 ## SDK Howto
 In this tutorial we will walk through the process of using the SDK to: